Ramires95/Map_Editor/README.md

    - Press "s" button to save your current grid.
    - Press "l" button to load a previously saved grid.

-## Acknowledgments
+## More Info
 - Built in Java during the fourth week of a 14 week fullstack bootcamp.
-- Future features like being able to choose colors will be added in the future
+- Features like being able to choose colors will be added in the future.

 Happy painting! 🎨